justnonamenoname/lifeticle/readme.txt

 That particles disappear at death, or that we are in a virtual reality, or that there is a moment of death and undiscovered angels really arrive.
 The law of conservation of energy and the circulation of particles in nature lead to the main idea of the theory - the possibility of a next birth.
 To refute it, it is necessary to refute either the law of conservation of energy or the circulation of particles.
-The question: what happens if the brain’s particles end up in different brains of other organisms, leads to the idea of the consciousness carrier as a single particle.
+The question: what happens if the brain's particles end up in different brains of other organisms, leads to the idea of the consciousness carrier as a single particle.

 Orch OR theory